 Check out this video of Right Whales Skim Feeding!

-Right whales are surprisingly flexible considering their firth.
-When a whale postures, it arches its back, brining both the flukes and the head out of the water at the same time.
-The cause of heir behavior is unknown, but it is often seen when a whale “wakes up” after resting (or “logging”) at the surface.
+Right whales are surprisingly flexible considering their g When a whale postures, it arches its back, bringing both the flukes and the head out of the water at the same time.
+The cause of this behavior is unknown, but is often seen when a whale “wakes up” after resting (or “logging”) at the surface.

 Surface Active Groups